nguyendviet/mobile-notes/docs/article.md

 }
 ```

-You pass the values you need inside the mother (`root-stack`) template:
+You pass the values you need inside the mother (`root-stack`) template.
+In this case, from Resource1 to Resource2:
 ```json
 "Resources": {
     "Resource1": {